Winter Wonderland: History

 Smith, a native of Honesdale, Pennsylvania, was reportedly inspired to write the lyrics after seeing Honesdale's Central Park covered in snow.
-Smith wrote the lyrics while being treated for tuberculosis in the West Mountain Sanitarium in Scranton.
+He wrote the lyrics while being treated for tuberculosis in the West Mountain Sanitarium in Scranton.

 The song was originally recorded in 1934 for RCA Victor.
 At the end of a different recording session by Himber and his Hotel Ritz-Carlton Orchestra, with extra time to spare, RCA Victor suggested arranging and recording "Winter Wonderland" using some additional members of its own orchestra, which included Artie Shaw and other established New York City studio musicians.

 Guy Lombardo’s version that same year would go on to be one of the biggest hits of 1934.

+In 1946, Perry Como recorded the song on his album Perry Como Sings Merry Christmas Music.

+Also in 1946, The Andrews Sisters recorded the song with Guy Lombardo and his Royal Canadians.

-In Mathis' version, heard on his 1958 LP Merry Christmas, the introduction is sung between the first and the second refrain.
+In Johnny Mathis' version, heard on his 1958 LP Merry Christmas, the introduction is sung between the first and the second refrain.

-In 1960, Ella Fitzgerald recorded a jazz arrangement of the song for her Verve release, Ella Wishes You a Swinging Christmas.
+In 1960, Ella Fitzgerald recorded a jazz arrangement of the song for her Verve release Ella Wishes You a Swinging Christmas.

+In 1963, Phil Spector recorded an energetically-paced version of the song, employing his characteristic Wall of Sound production technique for the A Christmas Gift for You from Phil Spector album.
+Darlene Love performed lead vocals.

+In 1968, Tony Bennett recorded the song on his album Snowfall: The Tony Bennett Christmas Album.
+He recorded it again in a duet with Lady Gaga in 2014.

+In 1971, Elvis Presley recorded the song on his album Elvis Sings The Wonderful World of Christmas.

-In 1999, Ringo Starr recorded a version of Winter Wonderland on Mercury Records release, I Wanna Be Santa Claus.
+In 1999, Ringo Starr recorded the song on his album I Wanna Be Santa Claus.

+In 2023, Chlöe covered the song for Amazon Music as part of their Amazon Original Music series.
+The cover peaked at number 87 on the Billboard Hot 100, making her version of the song the first to enter the chart.

+Also in 2023, Laufey covered the song for Spotify as part of their Spotify Singles Holiday series.
+The cover became the highest-charting version of the song in the Core Anglosphere countries, excluding the United States.

+Sheet music

+The sheet music for the song is in the key of E♭ major for the verses and chorus and G major for the first half of the bridge, with a moderate tempo of 72 bpm and a time signature of cut-time, according to Musicnotes.com.